Row for Worcester

 Not only is rowing for Worcester a brilliant way to stay active and involved, it also boasts a vibrant social scene, both within Worcester itself and at an inter-collegiate level.
 Boat Club Dinners, pub crawls, cocktail parties and various other social events are a great way to meet new people and are always highlights of the term.

-If you are interested in rowing and have never rowed before, then Michaelmas is the term for you.
+If you are interested in rowing but have never rowed before, have no fear – most of us were the same!
+You don’t need to be a muscular giant, you don’t need prior experience, and you don’t need to worry about the early mornings (they’re really not a problem).
+Even if you’ve never been a sportperson before, we’d love for you to come and learn to row with us this Michaelmas.
 Dedicated coaches will teach you everything you need to know culminating in the all-novice Christ Church Regatta at the end of term.
-Just sign up at the Fresher’s Fair, come along to the introduction at the Boat House on Sunday of Freshers Week or email any of the addresses below for more information.
+Just sign up at the Fresher’s Fair, come along to the Boathouse BBQ and taster sessions in Freshers’ Week, or email any of the addresses below for more information.

 If you have rowed before and would like to continue at Worcester, please get in touch with our captains:

-Captain of Coxes – Sophie Harbord – wcbc.coxing@worc…
+Vice-Cpatain of Boats – Iona Woodward – wcbc.coxing@worc…

 WCBC subs are some of the lowest of any boat club subscription.
 They are crucial for paying for the club and we rely on them to perform.
 Subs are billed at the end of each term through battels.
 Do note that if the cost of rowing is the thing stopping you from taking up rowing, do have a chat with us – we will always be able to sort something out!
 Subs may vary depending on how expensive or cheap the term is, but in general they follow this guideline: